Forgot to Report 1099 Income: Will the IRS Catch It?

 - Column C: The last column must show the correct amount, the sum of the amounts you entered in Columns A and B. In the example above, this amount would be $1,000.

 You must provide an explanation for filing the amended return in Part III of this form.
 Attach copies of the 1099 forms that report the income you did not include in your previously filed return.
-Contact us at the W Tax Group for assistance in filing an amended return.

-Are There Penalties for Late Payments?
+Are There Penalties for Not Reporting 1099 Income?

 Once the IRS adjusts your tax return, it will assess penalties and interest on the amount you owe.
 If you forgot a 1099 on your taxes, the IRS will backdate the penalties to your return due date.
 Interest accumulates on an unpaid tax balance from the return’s due date until you pay the amount due in full.